Whyzanet/WhyzaGC/README.md

 title: README
 ---

-This project is about adding a wireless Adafruit Arduino Feather HUZZAH ESP8266 or ESP32 v2 with Adafruit Featherwing 128x64 OLED to interface with the self-assembled MightyOhm Geiger Kit.
+This project is about building your own wireless Adafruit Arduino Feather HUZZAH ESP8266 or ESP32 v2 with Adafruit Featherwing 128x64 OLED addon to interface with the self-assembled MightyOhm Geiger Kit.

 ![gc](https://user-images.githubusercontent.com/109115488/183527736-65f04142-ec97-42df-9d83-001d34401015.jpg)